carlodandan/pendoesart/README.md

 </p>
 </p>
 <p align="center">
-    <a href="https://pendoesart.pages.dev/">pendoesart</a> is an open-source personal porfolio built using ReactJS and CSS, and can be deployed in Cloudflare (as Pages).
+    <a href="https://pendoesart.pages.dev/">pendoesart</a> is an open-source personal porfolio built using Vite+ReactJS Framework and TailwindCSS, and can be deployed in Cloudflare (as Pages).
     <img alt="ArtKat" src="https://raw.githubusercontent.com/carlodandan/pendoesart/refs/heads/main/public/images/homepage.webp"/>
  </p>